 Where to Sleep

-A recent review (March 2019) mentioned that there are recliners scattered around the gated areas and by Gate 8 they are particularly quiet.
+A March 2019 review mentioned that there are recliners scattered around the gated areas and by Gate 8 they are particularly quiet.
 If you’ve visited recently, write a review to help future travellers!
 For uninterrupted sleep, nearby hotels offer shuttle service.
 See our Airport Hotels section below for more info.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.